Our research is editorially independent but we may earn a commission for purchases made through our links.

 Three Sisters Springs, Florida

-Three Sisters Springs in Crystal River is one of the best places to go kayaking in Florida, as its bluer and aqua than anywhere else in the state.
+Three Sisters Springs in Crystal River is one of the best places to go kayaking in Florida, as it’s bluer than anywhere else in the state.
 Manatees, fish and birds inhabit the wetland environment, making the site a wildlife haven.
 Kayaks can be launched at Hunter Springs Park and Kings Bay Park from April to November, then navigators can paddle into the springs for clear views to the bottom.
 Motorboats are permitted around, but not in the springs, which keeps that water clean and sparkling.
 Snorkeling is another popular way to explore.

 Haida Gwaii, Canada

-Haida, Gwaii is an otherworldly group of volcanic islands off the coast of Canada, in the Pacific Ocean.
+Haida Gwaii is an otherworldly group of volcanic islands off the coast of Canada, in the Pacific Ocean.
 Rainforest terrain and past heritage enrich the land with life and stories.
 Experts recommend traversing the southeastern side of the archipelago, as it’s more protected from the roughness of the exposed sea.
 One should be well versed and prepared before pushing off into the waters.
 Better yet, if you don’t know the area well, opt for a guide, and get excited to see whales, towering rock formations and some of the oldest signs of civilization.

 Sermilik Fjord, Greenland